VCU-CS-Capstone/CS-21-305-CodeVA-K12-Virtual-Reality-/Documentation/Student/Markdown Files/UI_Instructions.md

 # Basic User Interface Creation
-<b>NOTE: Getting Started instructions should be viewed before moving to this step. </b>
+<b>NOTE: Setup instructions should be viewed before moving to this step. </b>

 ## Student Goals ##
 - Learn the details involved in the creation and manipulation of basic UI elements in Unity